isomerpages/nlb-exhibitions/_current-exhibitions/00-current-exhibitions.md

 <div class="container__exh__description">
     <div class="row is-multiline">
         <div class="col">
-            <p>The Rare Collection Gallery showcases treasures from the National Library’s Rare Materials Collection of valuable research materials on Singapore and Southeast Asia.
-Comprising over 15,000 books, journals, manuscripts, maps, photographs and ephemera, many of the items in the collection were inherited from the National Library’s predecessors – the Singapore Library (1844–1874) and the Raffles Museum and Library (1874–1960).
+            <p>The Rare Collection Gallery showcases treasures from the National Library's Rare Materials Collection of valuable research materials on Singapore and Southeast Asia.
+Comprising over 15,000 books, journals, manuscripts, maps, photographs and ephemera, many of the items in the collection were inherited from the National Library's predecessors &mdash; the Singapore Library (1844 &ndash; 1874) and the Raffles Museum and Library (1874 &ndash; 1960).
 The collection is also further enhanced by recent donations from institutions and individuals.
+The items on display are regularly refreshed to highlight the various interesting artefacts from the Rare Materials Collection, and is open for viewing during organised public tours.
             </p>
             <a href="/exhibitions/current-exhibitions/raregallery/" style="color:#E21216;"><h5>EXHIBITION INFORMATION &#187;</h5></a>
         </div>